5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## Testing the Patches

-I tested these patches on my Lenovo T530 Notebook, using an Ivy Bridge CPU with `MacBookPro10,1` SMBIOS, which is officialy not compatible with macOS Monterey.
+I tested these patches on my Lenovo T530 Notebook, using an Ivy Bridge CPU with `MacBookPro10,1` SMBIOS, which is officially not compatible with macOS Monterey.
 After rebooting, the system started without using `-no_compat_check` boot-arg, as you can see here:

 ![Proof01](https://user-images.githubusercontent.com/76865553/139529766-87daac84-126e-4dfc-ac1d-37e4730e0bbf.png)

-Terminal shows the currnetly used Board-ID which belongs to the `MacBookPro10,1` SMBIOS as you can see in Clover Configurator.
-Usually, running macOS would require using `MacBookPro11,4` which uses a different Board-ID as you can see in the Clover Configuratos snippet:
+Terminal shows the currently used Board-ID which belongs to the `MacBookPro10,1` SMBIOS as you can see in Clover Configurator.
+Usually, running macOS would require using `MacBookPro11,4` which uses a different Board-ID as you can see in the Clover Configurator snippet:

 ![Proof02](https://user-images.githubusercontent.com/76865553/139529778-6f82306a-22db-43dd-b594-c863af6e4ddd.png)